Clever-ISA/Clever-ISA/specs/Floating-Point.md

 - PROT, if the target address is out of range for the PTL mode.
 - PF, if a memory operand accesses an unavailable virtual memory address
 - PROT, If opcodes 0x01b or 0x01f are used to load a value other than 0 into a reserved or unavailable register.
+- PROT, if any operation results in an unmasked floating point exception and cr0.FPEXCEPT is clear
+- FPE, if any operation results in an unmasked floating point exception, and cr0.FPEXCEPT is set

+Floating Point Exceptions:
+- OVERFLOW: If an operand to opcode 0x022 or 0x023 is an integer or fixed-point value that is larger than the maximum value for the destination format
+- INEXACT: If an operand to opcode 0x022 or 0x023 is an integer or fixed-point value that cannot be exactly represented in the destination format
+- OVERFLOW: If an operand to opcode 0x024 or 0x025 is too large for the destination size, or is infinite.
+- OVERFLOW: If an operand to opcode 0x026 is too large for the destiniation format.
+- UNDERFLOW: If an operand to opcode 0x026 is too large for the destination format.
+- INEXACT: If an operand to opcode 0x026 cannot be exactly represented in the destination format.
+- SIGNAL: If the operand to opcode 0x024 or 0x025 is an sNaN

 Instructions:
 - 0x022 (movsif): Moves a signed integer value from the second operand into the first, converting it into a floating-point value.
 - 0x023 (movxf): Moves a fixed-point value from the second operand into the first, converting it into a fixed-point value.
 - 0x024 (movfsi): Moves a floating point value from the second operand into the first, truncating it into a signed integer value.
-- 0x024 (movfx): Moves a floating point value from the second operand into the first, converting it into a fixed-point value
+- 0x025 (movfx): Moves a floating point value from the second operand into the first, converting it into a fixed-point value
 - 0x026 (cvtf): Moves a floating-point value from the second operand into the first, converting it to the size of the destination operand.

 floating-point moves use the size of the floating-point operand to determine the format.